Passing orange poop is sure to freak many people out. When it happens more than once, it can become very alarming.

 Some medicines contain beta-carotene in them, which can cause poop to be temporarily orange.

 Other medications cause stools to become orange, as a side effect of use, like rifampin, an antibiotic used for tuberculosis treatment and antacids containing Aluminium hydroxide.
-Some drugs cause poop to become orange when they interact with other drugs used in combination with them.
+Some drugs cause an orange poop color when they interact with other drugs used in combination with them.

 5. Diseases Of The Digestive System:

 Diseases such as inflammatory bowel syndrome (IBS), Crohn’s disease, gastroesophageal reflux disease (GERD), liver disease, and bile duct blockage may cause your poop to become orange.
-They are however often accompanied by more symptoms like stomach pains, nausea, dizziness, and diarrhea.
+They are however often accompanied by more symptoms like abdominal pain, nausea, dizziness, and diarrhea.

 6. Medical Investigations: